Online Safety & Policies

 Username and Password

 Never share your username or password with someone who requests it via email.
-Only give your password to a ResNet technician, and only if you have submitted your computer for repair.
+Only give your password to an IT Help Desk Technician, and only if you have submitted your computer for repair.

 Students using Microsoft Windows must run a real-time anti-virus program in order to connect to the College’s network.
 Students may use other anti-virus solutions, provided that subscriptions are up to date.
 Students should run only one real-time anti-virus program; running more than one can create problems.